fermyon/spin/docs/content/sips/00x-cloudevent-trigger.md

 routing_key = "myroutingkey"
 ```

-You can also set the sink address for the component that returns a CloudEvent.
+You can also set the sink address for the component that returns a CloudEvents.
 For example:

 ```toml
 [component.trigger]